ChThH/divine_liturgy_series/outline-orthodoxy-101.md

 To fully participate in this grace, we need to prepare by the means the Lord has given us: Scripture and prayer.

-> The rite of the divine service as a whole symbolizes, through the mysteries celebrated in it, the entire dispensation [economy] of the condescension for salvation of true God and Savior Jesus Christ.
+> The rite of the divine service as a whole symbolizes, through the mysteries celebrated in it, the entire dispensation [economy] of the condescension for our salvation of our true God and Savior Jesus Christ.
 >
 > --- Theodore of Andida, *Protheoria*